jlinoff/pam/PROPOSAL.md

 **This is the significant part: it is not a breaking change.** The salt is one new key in `prefs`, and unknown preference keys are already ignored by older versions.
 No record schema change, no migration, no window in which one device cannot read another's vault.
-Compare item 9, where the format change is the whole difficulty.
+The same reasoning splits item 9: see **9a**, where a tamper-evidence hash in `meta` needs no format change either.
+Only item 9b, authenticated encryption, genuinely requires one.

 **What it does not give you.** `hash(title)` means a rename reads as a delete plus an add to any importer.
 For CXF that is *fidelity* — it is what PAM